2333-hr/CASA0016-coursework/README.md

 -When the humidity is higher than the set humidity threshold, the dehumidifier (simulated  as a water pump in this project) starts until the humidity is lower than the set threshold.
 -The LED strip can display the current room humidity status to the user through the light color.When the room humidity is higher than the set threshold, the LED strip turns red, otherwise it is green.
 -When a person is approaching and is detected by the PIR monitor, the LED strip lights up to show the current humidity state of the room.When no one is observing, the LED strip goes out to save energy, and other components operate normally.
-Using MakerCase as a template, I designed the final casing in CAD.

 # Future Improvements
 - Function Expansion**: Plans to add humidification capabilities to adapt to different indoor humidity conditions.
 - Sensor Integration**: Integration of air quality sensors like PM2.5, VOCs, and CO2 to create a comprehensive indoor air quality management system.